Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 Flexider Industrial designs and manufactures fabric expansion joints utilizing state-of-the-art engineering and manufacturing.
 The metal frames come in a variety of styles.
-For example, integral telescoping liners, welded and bolt-in frames and can be designed to withstand continuous operating temperatures up to 2,000 degrees Fahrenheit.
+For example, integral telescoping liners, welded, and bolt-in frames can be designed to withstand continuous operating temperatures up to 2,000 degrees Fahrenheit.
 In addition, they are complete structures, combining specialized materials to provide technical solutions for numerous industrial applications.

 Flexider Round Metal Expansion Joints

 Flexider USA can design and fabricate expansion joints that are shop-integrated into ducting and piping systems.
 This can eliminate dangerous, time-consuming, and costly field welds by allowing a section to be bolted or welded into the field at the engineered connection points instead of at the bellows.
 Mitered elbows, piping systems, round and rectangular ducting can all be fabricated and shipped to the site ready for installation.

 Flexider USA has been acquired.
 Please contact Dannenbaum LLC for more information.
 Flexider USA Industrial Manufacturing Company (IMC) and Industrial Manufacturing Company International (IMCI) were proud family companies.

 They produced a wide variety of innovative products for industry.
 With more than 3,500 employees and 33 worldwide manufacturing.
 Sales and distribution facilities.
 It had aircraft and aerospace ducting systems, gears, lubrication systems, bleachers, steel and plastic lockers, storage systems, steel mezzanines, high-performance strainers, car and truck components, industrial hoses, and industrial expansion joints.